-“And to the angel of the church in Philadelphia write,
+“And to the angel of the church of the Laodiceans write,

 Continuing on with the letters to the churches, Jesus turns to Sardis, the dead church.
 So many churches have programs and good things going on to help others or to bring people into their church.
 Perhaps He wants the works of the church to be about Him, not just to bring people into the church, but to bring them to Jesus Christ.
 We need to be mindful of why we are doing things.
 It should always be for the glory of Christ.
 It is not to gain favor for ourselves or even the church we are a part of.
 1 Corinthians 10:31 says, “Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.” and in verse 24, Paul says, “Let no one seek his own, but each other’s wellbeing.”
 Whatever we do, whether work or play, at home, at work or at church, in a ministry or mission, or just in our daily lives, everything should be for His glory.
 God loves the humble.